 - prolonged fever.

-Treatment for HIV and AIDS
+Tests for HIV

-Living with HIV and AIDS
+Living with HIV

 Each state has organisations that provide information and support to people living with HIV and AIDS.